That’s right. Facebook isn’t all bad for your mental health.

 Build community by Joining Local Meetups

 Did you know that Meetup.com is a social media channel?
 Although one of the most widely used for things such as these, Meetup isn’t the only place to connect with local organizations, groups, and clubs, or to network with people having similar interests.
 Nowadays all social media provides the geo-location feature that allows you to filter for events that are only local.
-These may range from people who share a love of playing bridge to groups for recovering addicts.
+These may range from people who share a love of playing bridge to groups for people recovering from addiction.
 Try Facebook Groups, for example.

 Find Online Support From Facebook Groups